dabeir/HudlReader/HudlReader.Cli/README.txt

 https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-9.0.307-windows-x64-installer

 How to execute:
-HudlReader.exe --in "path to folder containing all hudl reports" --out "path to csv output folder"
+HudlReader.Cli.exe --in "path to folder containing all hudl reports" --out "path to csv output folder"

 Example:
-HudlReader.exe --in "C:\hudlreports" --out "c:\csvoutput"
+HudlReader.Cli.exe --in "C:\hudlreports" --out "c:\csvoutput"

 So, create a folder to hold all of your hudl reports and another folder to hold the output csv file.